Absolutely! AFPA is recognized and accredited nationally and internationally.

 Holistic Nutritionists are trained in natural complementary nutrition.
 You will identify nutritional needs for disease prevention and treatment and will design tailor-made dietary programs specific to the individual’s needs.
 You have an array of opportunities for employment, creating your own clientele, community centers, corporate arenas, community health centers and can teach, write and counsel people.

-In general, Dietitians must have completed a four-year college degree with specific coursework in nutrition and must pass the Registration Examination for Dietician to become a Registered Dietician.
+In general, Dietitians must have completed a four-year college degree with specific coursework in nutrition and must pass the Registration Examination for Dietitian to become a Registered Dietitian.